kengibson1111/go-stdlib/README.md

 ## bufio

-* emptyfinaltoken - shows how to implement a forgiving string parser when an empty string is encountered.

 * linescan - example of how to scan lines from a stream.

 * wordscan - uses a default set of delimiters to scan words in a string.